From invariant measures to orbit equivalence, via locally finite groups: Introduction

 Our aim in this paper is to present a self-contained proof of the classification theorem for minimal $\Z$-actions.
 We exploit a connection with minimal actions of certain locally finite groups, which was already noticed by Giordano, Putnam and Skau.
 Recall that a subgroup $\Gamma$ of $\Homeo(X)$ is a \emph{full group} if

-The condition above says that $\Gamma$ coincides with the group of homeomorphisms which are obtained by gluing together finitely many elements of $\Gamma$ (see section \ref{s:fullgroups} for some more details on full groups, as well as more background on other notions that we use in this introduction).
+The condition above says that $\Gamma$ coincides with the group of homeomorphisms which are obtained by gluing together finitely many elements of $\Gamma$ (see section \ref{s:fullgroups} for some more details on full groups, as well as more background on other notions that we use in this introduction.
+In the context of minimal $\Z$-actions on the Cantor space, full groups were first investigated in \cite{Giordano1999}).
 Following Krieger \cite{Krieger1979}, we say that a subgroup $\Gamma$ of $\Homeo(X)$ is \emph{ample} if it is a countable, locally finite full group such that $\{x \colon \gamma(x)= x\}$ is clopen for every $\gamma \in \Gamma$.
 Equivalence relations induced by minimal ample groups correspond to the \enquote{affable} equivalence relations introduced by Giordano, Putnam and Skau, which play an important part in their theory (see \cite{Giordano2004} and \cite{Putnam2018}).
-For any ample group $\Gamma$, the set $M(\Gamma)$ of all $\Gamma$-invariant Borel probability measures on $X$ is nonempty, and Giordano, Putnam and Skau established in \cite{Giordano1995}*{Theorem~2.3} (see also Putnam \cite{Putnam2010}) the following result, which we call the \enquote{classification theorem for minimal ample groups}: given two ample subgroups of $\Homeo(X)$ acting minimally, the following conditions are equivalent. \begin{itemize} \item[•] The actions of $\Gamma$ and $\Lambda$ are orbit equivalent. \item[•] There exists a homeomorphism $g$ of $X$ such that $g_*M(\Gamma)=M(\Lambda)$. \end{itemize} Giordano, Putnam and Skau observed that every minimal $\Z$-action is orbit equivalent to an action of an ample group (the group in question is naturally associated to the $\Z$-action, see section \ref{s:Kakutani}) and then pointed out that one can deduce the classification theorem for minimal $\Z$-actions from the corresponding classification theorem for actions of ample groups.
+For any ample group $\Gamma$, the set $M(\Gamma)$ of all $\Gamma$-invariant Borel probability measures on $X$ is nonempty, and Giordano, Putnam and Skau established the following result, which we call the \enquote{classification theorem for minimal ample groups} (see also Putnam \cite{Putnam2010} for an interesting take on this result). \begin{theorem*}[Giordano--Putnam--Skau \cite{Giordano1995}*{Theorem~2.3}] Let $X$ be the Cantor space.
+Given two ample subgroups of $\Homeo(X)$ acting minimally, the following conditions are equivalent. \begin{itemize} \item[•] The actions of $\Gamma$ and $\Lambda$ are orbit equivalent. \item[•] There exists a homeomorphism $g$ of $X$ such that $g_*M(\Gamma)=M(\Lambda)$. \end{itemize} \end{theorem*} Giordano, Putnam and Skau observed that every minimal $\Z$-action is orbit equivalent to an action of an ample group (the group in question is naturally associated to the $\Z$-action, see section \ref{s:Kakutani}) and then pointed out that one can deduce the classification theorem for minimal $\Z$-actions from the corresponding classification theorem for actions of ample groups.
 Our strategy is the same, although our proof of this fact (Theorem \ref{t:classification_minimal_homeomorphisms} here) is new.
 Like Giordano, Putnam and Skau we use an ``absorption theorem'' (Theorem \ref{t:absorption}) to establish the classification theorem for minimal ample groups.